ory/hydra/docs/2-Overview/1-OAUTH2.md

 uses the Identity Provider to authenticate peter, for example by using cookies or presenting a user/password login view.

 ### OpenID Connect 1.0

-If you are new to OpenID Connect, please read the [Introduction to OAuth 2.0 and OpenID Connect](README.md#introduction-to-oauth-20-and-openid-connect) first.

 Hydra uses the [JSON Web Key Manager](2-JWK.md) to retrieve the key pair `hydra.openid.id-token` for signing ID tokens.
 You can use that endpoint to retrieve the public key for verification.